-Fortesta Gel is a prescription medicine that contains testosterone.
+Fortesta gel is a prescription medicine that contains testosterone.

 Testosterone is a naturally occurring male hormone necessary for many processes in the body.

-Fortesta should not be used by a woman.
+Fortesta gel should not be used by a woman.
 Testosterone can cause birth defects in an unborn baby.
-A pregnant woman should avoid coming into contact with Fortesta gel has been applied.
+A pregnant woman should avoid coming into contact with Fortesta gel, or with a man's skin areas where the gel has been applied.
 If contact does occur, wash with soap and water right away.

-Topical Fortesta testosterone gel is absorbed through the skin and can cause side effects or symptoms of male features in a child or woman who comes into contact with the medication.
+Topical testosterone is absorbed through the skin and can cause side effects or symptoms of male features in a child or woman who comes into contact with Fortesta.
 Call your doctor if a person who has close contact with you develops enlarged genitals, premature pubic hair, increased libido, aggressive behavior, male-pattern baldness, excessive body hair growth, increased acne, irregular menstrual periods, or any signs of male characteristics.

-Before using Fortesta
+Before using this medicine

-- liver disease or kidney disease; or
+liver or kidney disease.

-FDA pregnancy category X. Fortesta should not be used by a woman.
-Testosterone can cause birth defects in an unborn baby.
-A pregnant woman should avoid coming into contact with Fortesta gel, or with a man's skin areas where the gel has been applied.
+Fortesta gel should not be used by a woman.
+Testosterone may harm an unborn baby.
+A pregnant woman should avoid coming into contact with testosterone gels, or with a man's skin areas where gel has been applied.
 If contact does occur, wash with soap and water right away.

 How should I use Fortesta?

-Fortesta comes with patient instructions for safe and effective use.
+This medicine comes with patient instructions for safe and effective use.
 Follow these directions carefully.
 Ask your doctor or pharmacist if you have any questions.

 Depress the pump to apply the medicine directly on clean, dry, intact skin of the front and inner part of your thighs.
-Use one finger to gently rub Fortesta gel evenly onto the front and inner part of each thigh.
+Use one finger to gently rub the gel evenly onto the front and inner part of each thigh.

 Use Fortesta regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.

-Store Fortesta at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.